ITISFoundation/osparc-simcore/api/README.md

 Schemas format shall be either OpenAPI v3 or JSON schema Draft#7.

 If these schemas are pertinent only to the current API they shall be contained together with the openapi specifications file inside a __schemas__ subfolder.
-If these schemas are shared with other APIs they should be located in the __/shared/schemas__ subfolder.
+If these schemas are common with other APIs they should be located in the __/common/schemas__ subfolder.

-#### Versioning shared schemas
+#### Versioning common schemas

-NOTE: If shared schemas need backward incompatible changes, then a new major version of this specific shared schema is necessary and all APIs that rely on this specific schema will need to be upgraded.
+NOTE: If common schemas need backward incompatible changes, then a new major version of this specific common schema is necessary and all APIs that rely on this specific schema will need to be upgraded.
-In that case, a version subfolder shall be added in the __/shared/__ subfolder and the relevant schemas shall be moved there.
+In that case, a version subfolder shall be added in the __/common/__ subfolder and the relevant schemas shall be moved there.

 ### Schemas defined with [JSONSchema] format that are used together with [OpenAPI]